Soptq/forta-contract-simil/README.md

 ## Train the model

 The model is trained on `slither-audited-smart-contracts` dataset.
 After processing there will be more than 2,000,000 functions for our model to learn unsupervisedly.
-The training process takes roughly 1 hour on M1 Max.
+The training process takes roughly 3 hour on M1 Max.

 ```shell
 python construct_dataset.py && python train.py
 ```

+## Future work

+1. Train with larger dataset, like [paradigm-data-portal](https://github.com/paradigmxyz/paradigm-data-portal).
+2. Flag precise malicious function calls. (require upstreaming flagging)